 5.2.3.
-Per-Protocol Populations
+Per-Protocol Population

-The per-protocol (PP) populations are defined to include all eligible subjects randomized who receive at least one dose of the study drug; have been treated in the arm they were assigned to; and do not have any relevant protocol deviations.
-Additionally, for the per protocol safety analysis, subjects must have at least one post-baseline hematology panel that includes ANC, platelet, and hemoglobin.
-For the efficacy per-protocol analysis, subjects must have at least one post-baseline radiologic evaluation.
-The per-protocol population will be finalized before database lock.
+The per-protocol (PP) population is defined as all eligible subjects randomized who receive at least one dose of the study drug; have been treated in the arm they were assigned to; and do not have any major protocol violations.
+For the per protocol safety analysis, subjects must have at least one post-baseline hematology panel that includes ANC, platelet, and hemoglobin.
+For the efficacy per protocol analysis, subjects must have at least one post-baseline radiologic evaluation.

-The PP populations will be used in a replication of the primary safety analysis and efficacy analyses of PFS, OS, and ORR.
+The PP population will be used in a replication of the primary safety analysis and efficacy analyses of PFS, OS, and ORR.